rachyoder/Projects-Exercises/docs/projects/restaurant.md

 You've been asked to design a website for a new restaurant opening at 348 E. Main St., Lexington, KY.
 The owners are busy working on their recipes and haven't picked a name yet, so they've asked you to suggest one and use it in your design.

 The owners are still working on their recipes.
 They've populated an API with possible choices.
 You are to use the API to generate a sample menu to add to your website.
-The API's URL is:[https://entree-f18.herokuapp.com/](https://entree-f18.herokuapp.com/).
+The API URL is:[https://entree-f18.herokuapp.com/](https://entree-f18.herokuapp.com/).

 ### Website Content